napari/docs/docs/developers/contributing/testing.md

 #### Running with constraints

-To fully reproduce the CI environment, you might use our constraints files; for example, to run tests using Python 3.13 and pyqt6 with a constraints file, enter:
+To fully reproduce the CI environment, you might use our constraints files which fully specifies dependency versions.
+For example, to run tests using Python 3.13 and pyqt6 with a constraints file, enter:

 ```sh
 UV_CONSTRAINT=resources/constraints/constraints_py313.txt tox -e py313-pyqt6